GigabyteCrippler/Web-Project-01/README.md

 ## Web-Project-01
-Building a series of projects with web technologies
+Building a series of projects with web technologies , Projects are constantly being updated

-React Icons <a href='https://react-icons.github.io/search'> React Icons </a>
+Built using Reactjs , <a href='https://react-icons.github.io/search'> React Icons </a> ,